 Legal empowerment of the poor, education, Africa, evaluating aid effectiveness

-Justin Sandefur is a senior fellow at the Center for Global Development.
+Justin Sandefur is a senior fellow at the Center for Global Development and the co-director of CGD’s education program.
 Prior to joining CGD, he spent two years as an adviser to Tanzania's national statistics office and worked as a research officer at Oxford University's Centre for the Study of African Economies.
 His research focuses on a wide range of topics, including education, poverty reduction, legal reform, and democratic governance.

 After one year, public schools managed by private contractors in Liberia raised student learning by 60 percent, compared to standard public schools.
 But costs were high, performance varied across contractors, and contracts authorized the largest contractor to push excess pupils and underperforming teachers onto other government schools.